alindima/Angularjs-basic-weather-app/README.md

 # Angularjs-basic-weather-app
 A basic angularjs web app that consumes a weather RESTful API. (educational purposes)

-Mind the fact that this is my first contact angularjs .
+Mind the fact that this is my first contact with angularjs .